General

 Clusters

-You can create your first cluster with a few clicks in the AWS management console or using the AWS SDKs.
-First, in the Amazon MSK console select an AWS region to create an Amazon MSK cluster in.
+You can create your first cluster with a few clicks in the Amazon Web Services management console or using the Amazon SDKs.
+First, in the Amazon MSK console select an Amazon Web Services region to create an Amazon MSK cluster in.
 Choose a name for your cluster, the VPC you want to run the cluster with, a data replication strategy for the cluster, and the subnets for each AZ.
 Next, pick a broker instance type and quantity of brokers per AZ, and click create.

 Each cluster contains broker instances, provisioned storage, and Apache ZooKeeper nodes.